 Applied example

-The Hamiltonian is as follows: \[ \hat{H} = \hat{H}_S + \hat{H}_B + \hat{H}_C \]
+The Hamiltonian reads as follows: \[ \hat{H} = \hat{H}_S + \hat{H}_B + \hat{H}_C \]

-with the qubit (system) Hamiltonian \(\hat{H}_S\) :
+with the spin (system) Hamiltonian \(\hat{H}_S\) :

 \[ \hat{H} = \frac {\hbar \Delta} {2} \sigma^z_0, \]